maferchavez/Data-Bootcamp-Project/README.md

 4. Everything should work, and you can continue installing airflow at is it mentioned in terraform/Kubernetes/README.
 Before you see what is happening with your dags, you need to do some changes.

+    a.
 On dags/my_modules/GitHubToS3BucketOperator.py in function “execute”, you need to change the bucker_name for your bucket’s name.
 Do the same on dags/spark_dag.py.
 Look for BUCKET_NAME and change it.

+    b.
 Make some connections on airflow.
 You will need to add 3 connections.
+To make a connection on airflow,go to the UI,Admin/Connections

 ![airflowconn.png](images/airflowconn.png)